Marangoni convection in an evaporating droplet: Analytical and numerical descriptions: The lubrication approximation

-The main purpose of this work is to develop analytical descriptions of fluid flows in an evaporating droplet for arbitrary contact angles.
-As a first step, we will test the heuristic extension of the lubrication approximation, substituting in Eqns.~(\ref{lubri_urT}) and~(\ref{lubri_uzT}) the functions $\hT(\rT)$ and $\p\hT/\p\rT$, which are obtained from~(\ref{hFromR}), i.e., which correspond to the spherical cap profile of the sessile drop.
-We note that the continuity equation is precisely satisfied for arbitrary $h(r)$ and $T(r)$, if $\urT$ and $\uzT$ are represented in the form~(\ref{lubri_urT}),~(\ref{lubri_uzT}), as opposed to original form of lubrication equations, where the continuity equation is approximately satisfied for small contact angles.
-As we will see in Sec.~\ref{AnalysisSec}, the heuristic extension of the lubrication approximation formally allows to obtain the velocity field for $\theta \lesssim 1$, and often describes fluid flows with reasonable accuracy beyond the region of its strict validity.
-We will compare the results of Eqns.~(\ref{lubri_urT}) and (\ref{lubri_uzT}) with the numerical simulations.
+The main purpose of this work is to develop analytical description of fluid flows in an evaporating droplet in a wide range of contact angles.
+As a first step, we will test the heuristic extension of the lubrication approximation, substituting in Eqs.~(\ref{lubri_urT}) and~(\ref{lubri_uzT}) the functions $\hT(\rT)$ and $\p\hT/\p\rT$, which are obtained from~(\ref{hFromR}), i.e., which correspond to the spherical cap profile of the sessile drop.
+The equations were written in the form of Eqs.~(\ref{lubri_urT}) and~(\ref{lubri_uzT}) in order to represent heuristic description for larger contact angles, where $h(r)$ is substantially nonparabolic.
+This improves the accuracy for larger contact angles, without changing the solution for small contact angles.
+We note that the continuity equation is precisely satisfied for arbitrary $h(r)$ and $T(r)$, if $\urT$ and $\uzT$ are represented in the form~(\ref{lubri_urT}),~(\ref{lubri_uzT}), as opposed to the original form of lubrication equations, where the continuity equation is satisfied for small contact angles.
+We formulate and use the heuristic extension to larger contact angles for comparison with more consistent results obtained in this work.